LISA-KOREA/LISA-KOREA/README.md

  #

-###### You contributed code.
-You tried to help.
+###### You contributed code?
+You tried to help?
 And that matters, even if others didn't recognize it right now.

 # Community ❤️
 </p>